whyr/match-generator/README.md

-# match-generator
+# Match Generators

+## Summary

-Library that generate matches from a list of teams
+Library that allows the generation of matches rounds to create a league.